 We get it.

-You're not getting out of $10 right now.
+You're not getting out of here.

-You're not gonna answer.
+You're not going to answer.

 I'm very happy.

-But other people are not getting here.
+But other people are not getting paychecks in the top of the ears.

-You used to be a good channel at one time.
+He used to be a good channel at one time.

 I don't know what happened to you.

-It's sort of like go back to the Trump rallies.
+It's sort of like, go back to the Trump rallies.

 You know, listen to this.

-Well, that's something we gotta pull up because that's a little old, but we'll get the I asked for that, but I asked for that before the show.
+I asked for that, but I asked for that before the show.

-But let's let's let's look at bygones be bygones.
+But let's let bygones be bygones.

-Now imagine in New York, it's getting very tense now.
+Now, imagine in New York, it's getting very tense now.

-People have had it all weekend long.
+People have had it.

-Look, the only thing I would add, and I I love the fighting spirit of Americans, love they want to get back to living in normal life.
+Look, the only thing I would add, and I love the fighting spirit of Americans, love they want to get back to living in normal life.

 A lot of people at these protests, there's no social distancing at all that I can see.

-Um, a couple there are, but not most of them.
+A couple there are, but not most of them.

 And outside these bars, not a whole lot of social distancing, but I did see some people with masks on, but a lot of people without them.

-That is probably the biggest danger you have that would facilitate a large rebound, not just a hot spot rebound, but a large rebound.
+That is probably the biggest danger you have that would facilitate a large rebound, not just a hotspot rebound, but a large rebound.

 I'm not looking at it that Governor Cuomo or Comrade de Blasio are telling me what to do or not do.